 Skilling is a crypto broker that allows users trade crypto CFDs like they are actual assets.
 This broker is a hybrid of regular brokers and crypto exchanges as they offer the CFDs that regular brokers do, but with an interface that appeals to native crypto traders.

-You can trade more than 55 contracts that track crypto’s prices, allowing you to benefit from price action without having to own the underlying asset.
-Skilling’s interface allows traders to focus on trading, there are no staking features, Earn programs, or other services that are symbiotic with traditional crypto exchanges.
+You can have a trading volume of more than 55 contracts that track crypto’s prices, allowing you to benefit from price action without having to own the underlying digital assets.
+Skilling’s interface allows crypto traders to focus on trading, there are no staking features, Earn programs, or other services that are symbiotic with traditional crypto exchanges.

 To begin trading, you need to deposit a minimum of $100 through a bank transfer, credit card payment, crypto transfer, or PayPal.
 Deposit methods aside crypto cost a flat 2.9% of the deposited amount.